 If you want the kind of faith that will keep you on your feet when others are falling around you, you need to take some action where the Word is concerned.

 First, you need to study.
 You can study the Word in many ways.
 You can not only read it, you can dig deeply into it with concordances, Greek/Hebrew dictionaries and other study guides.
-What’s more, if you have a cassette player, you can walk around half the day listening to teaching tapes.
+What’s more, if you have a media player, you can walk around half the day listening to teaching.
 It’s only one way of study, but it is a powerful one.

 The second thing you need to do is go where the Word is being preached.
 When Romans 10:17 says “faith comes by hearing,” it’s talking about the preached Word.